dogevspenguin/NKDR/Particle guide.md

 * Done!

 # Debugging
-* Errors in Unity: You did not make the particle properly
+* **Errors in Unity:** You did not make the particle properly
-* Particle not appearing: You did not make the particle properly, Remember to set up particle and materials, And the emitter must be under a gameobject which has partools
+* **Particle not appearing:** You did not make the particle properly, Remember to set up particle and materials, And the emitter must be under a gameobject which has partools
-* Particle showing but small: Try going into the bomb's cfg and set bdnuke yield to 20 kilotons (Normal BDA+)
+* **Particle showing but small:** Try going into the bomb's cfg and set bdnuke yield to 20 kilotons (Normal BDA+)
+* **Particle as big as planets:** Set size grow to 0 and yield to 20 kt
-* Particles showing for a split second: Lower velocity, see if it helps
+* **Particles showing for a split second:** Lower velocity, see if it helps
-* I did everything right, but it is not showing: KSP additive cannot be used with any color that is even slightly dark, try setting alpha in the animate color to 255 and color all of them white
+* **I did everything right, but it is not showing:** KSP additive cannot be used with any color that is even slightly dark, try setting alpha in the animate color to 255 and color all of them white
-* It doesn't even explode: Mistake in either Unity or configuration file of the part
+* **It doesn't even explode:** Mistake in either Unity or configuration file of the part